0065paula/docs/doc_h5.md

 6. at the end of the first block, after `symbolic-links=0` and before `[mysqld_safe]` paste the following: <pre>log-bin = mysql-bin<br />server-id = 1</pre>then save and quit (Ctrl-X)
 7. `/etc/init.d/mysqld restart`

-Now SSH into slave_db and write the following commands:
+Now SSH into slavedb and write the following commands:

 1. `sudo su -`
 2. `nano /etc/my.cnf`
 3. at the end of the first block, after `symbolic-links=0` and before `[mysqld_safe]` paste the following): <pre>log-bin = mysql-bin<br />server-id = 2<br />relay-log = mysql-relay-bin<br />log-slave-updates = 1<br />read-only = 1</pre>
 4. `/etc/init.d/mysqld restart`

-And back to primary_db:
+And back to primarydb:

 1. `mysqldump -u root -p --all-databases --master-data=2 > dump.db`
 2. Copy this file to the slave_db instance

-And back to slave_db:
+And back to slavedb:

 1. Go to the directory you copied `dump.db`
 2. `/etc/init.d/mysqld restart`